jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

     ```sh
     git clone https://github.com/ibm-cloud-architecture/dba-gitops-catalog/
     # under dba-gitops-catalog
-    # Modify the script for any new product version
+    # Modify the following script to specify any new product version
-    ./scripts/getCpAutomationSDK.sh
+    code ./scripts/getCpAutomationSDK.sh
     ```

-Inside this `ibm-cp-automation`archive, there is a script to build the CR for the CP4Automation components you want to deploy.
-See the [getCpAutomationSDK script](https://github.com/ibm-cloud-architecture/dba-gitops-catalog/blob/main/scripts/getCpAutomationSDK.sh) to automate this deployment.
+    > Inside this `ibm-cp-automation`archive, there is a script to build the CR for the CP4Automation components you want to deploy.
+See the [getCpAutomationSDK script](https://github.com/ibm-cloud-architecture/dba-gitops-catalog/blob/main/scripts/getCpAutomationSDK.sh) to automate the download and extraction of the CASE asset.

 * Get entitlement key and create a secret named `ibm-entitlement-key` and one named `admin.registrykey`.

     ```sh
+    # need that if Operator is set on All namespace
     ./scripts/defineRegistrySecret.sh ibm-entitlement-key openshift-operators
     ./scripts/defineRegistrySecret.sh admin.registrykey openshift-operators
+    # need this for each namespace where the product will be installed
+    ./scripts/defineRegistrySecret.sh admin.registrykey cp4a
+    ./scripts/defineRegistrySecret.sh ibm-entitlement-key cp4a
     ```

 * Define IBM Catalog source: